yacomink/inyourface/README.md

 1. `gifsicle` https://www.lcdf.org/gifsicle/

-2. An account setup with the Google Vision API, and your credentials file `google-credentials.json` file somewhere that `run.py` can get to it.
+2. An account setup with the Google Vision API, and your credentials file `google-credentials.json` file somewhere that `inyourface` can get to it.